 3. The honing steel method

 It will also keep you from using whetstones regularly, which can shave metal from the edge of your blade, reducing the knife's lifespan.
-Honing rods are not meant for sharpening old and blunt knives, they are meant to be used in between sharpenings and for keeping your blades fresh.
+Honing rods are not meant for sharpening old and blunt knives, they are meant to be used in between sharpening and for keeping your blades fresh.
 If you take care of your knives you will not need to sharpen them so often.

 A honing rod realigns the metal in a blade, massaging small nicks, indentations, and flat spots away.
 It doesn’t remove any significant amount of metal from the blade of the knife and gives longevity to the knife.